Back to all posts

 Harmony itself is good, I suppose, if it comes as a result of working through issues constantly and cycling through conflict.
 But if it comes only as a result of people holding back their opinions and honest concerns, then it’s a bad thing.

-It may sound paradoxical, but for a relationship to grow, there must be conflicts.
-We are all used to the thought that conflicts are a destructive force that negatively influences all involved.
+It may sound paradoxical, but for a relationship to grow there must be conflicts.
+We are all used to the thought that conflicts are a destructive force.
 However, this is not necessarily so, says Lencioni.

 Suggestions for overcoming.
 The most important thing to overcome a conflict, says Lencioni, is to realize that it can actually be productive.
 Besides that, there are other methods that can be helpful: